aame1/class-9-10/.github/ISSUE_TEMPLATE/sunday-review.md

 ---
 name: Sunday Review
 about: A template issue for Sunday Review questions.
 This template has a lot of sections to get you thinking about your problem, you don't need to fill in every one of them
-title: 'Your Name: module, week'
+title: 'Your Name: module, week, review'
 labels: ''
 assignees: ''